roboflow/inference/docs/index.md

 Inference is backed by:

-- A server, so you don’t have to reimplement things like image processing and prediction visualization on every project.
+- A server, so you don’t have to reinvent the wheel when it comes to serving your model to disperate parts of your application.

 - Standard APIs for computer vision tasks, so switching out the model weights and architecture can be done independently of your application code.